TechSpell/engineering/pdm/doc/index.rst

 Client containing CAD integrations is available on SourceForge public repository `here <http://sourceforge.net/projects/libreplm/files/Client>`_.
 This is an usual Windows installer and requires Windows 10 or above.
 Download installer on your CAD workstation and run it "as Administrator".
-In order to obtain a version covering Windows 7, please ask it to TechSpell srl, writing a mail to "info@techspell.eu"
+In order to obtain a version covering Windows 7, please ask it to Didotech srl, writing a mail to "info@didotech.com"

 Support